HamoyeHQ/stage-f-02-school-progress/Toilet-Facilities/readme.md

 ## Do boys and girls have enough water and toilet facilities available?

-Let's explore the Drop-out Table from the Indian School Eduation [Dataset](https://www.kaggle.com/vidyapb/indian-school-education-statistics) and answer the question above.
+Let's explore the Toilet Facilities Table from the Indian School Eduation [Dataset](https://www.kaggle.com/vidyapb/indian-school-education-statistics) and answer the question above.

 <details>
   <summary>Bar Chart of <b>Total Boys</b> Toilet facilities per State</summary>